edponce/FACET/README.rst

 Features
 --------

-* Easy install process ( I know this is vague)
+* Easy install process
 * Utilizes Redis for faster UMLS key lookup
 * Adds multiprocessing for:

   * Processing batches of notes
   * Process batches of n-grams from each note

 * Stores extracted annotations in an easy to analyze format

   * Should this be OMOP ID’d annotations?

 * Can evaluate the quality of extracted terms for accuracy based on publicly available medical data sets
 * Can evaluate the quality of extracted terms for accuracy based on comparison with an equivalent cTAKES pipeline
 * New features are fully tested.
 Old features as well
 * Integrated into a continuous-integration pipeline system in version control
 * First release will have a demo with VA.
 So this needs to have a clean API, impressive performance, and demonstrable value over other tools.

   * Easy config
   * Easy to use programmatically
   * Easy to scale up or run locally

 Installation
 ------------

-1. You can install requirements manually, pip install -r requirements.
+#.
+You can install requirements manually, pip install -r requirements.
-2. In order to use spaCy, download the relevant corpus, python3 -m spacy download en.
+#.
+In order to use spaCy, download the relevant corpus, python3 -m spacy download en.
-3. You require to have a valid UMLS installation on disk.
-To install UMLS, you must first obtain a `UMLS license`_ from the National Library of Medicine, then download all `UMLS files`_.
+#.
+You require to have a valid UMLS installation on disk.
+To install UMLS, you
+   must first obtain a `UMLS license`_ from the National Library of Medicine, then download all `UMLS files`_.
 Finally, you can install UMLS using the `MetamorphoSys`_ tool.
 The installation can be removed once the system has been initialized.

 .. _UMLS license: https://uts.nlm.nih.gov/license.html
 .. _UMLS files: https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html